-The Final Conference of the project ESSPO will be held online on the 29th of June from 13:00 to 15:00 (CET).
-The objective of the conference is to show the wider audience (authorities and agencies running SME support programs) how the results of ESSPO may be used in the challenging new reality expected in the post-COVID era.
+The Final Conference of the project ESSPO was held online on the 29th of June from 13:00 to 15:00 (CET).
+The objective of the conference was to show the wider audience (authorities and agencies running SME support programs) how the results of ESSPO may be used in the challenging new reality expected in the post-COVID era.

 No one is able to predict what will happen in the economy as the result of the pandemics as well as a social and economic lockdown.
 But the preparation for the “new normal” should already start.
 There are already some traits for the future trends, i.e.: diversification of the supply chains, especially re-establish/re-transferring manufacturing activities, acceleration of digitalisation of services and products, a decline of demand for certain services (e.g. tourism).
 At the moment the policies are focused on the most needed temporary aids such as solvency and jobs maintenance subsidies.
 The experts of the ESSPO Interreg Europe project have more to say on the next steps, that is:

 - Recognition of the needs of SMEs: Support instruments need to address the real needs of SMEs.
 There are experiences with practical solutions for the recognition of SME needs, as groups (segments) and individual companies as well shared good practices on how to generalize the knowledge on individual needs for better targeting the support for the whole groups/populations.

 - Identification of the target groups and reaching the right segments of SMEs: It is well-known that SMEs are different and the policies must be more precise in addressing the support to a specific segment.
 Regional economic practitioners decided to target different segments for different policy objectives.